Cloud-NC-Engineering-Thailand/tidb-multi-kube-cluster/readme.md

 ### Query some data

     SELECT * FROM test.User;
-    # If you get the same output from cluster1 that mean the your cluster have been merge
+    # If you get the same output from the db cluster1 that mean, the data from both clusters have been merged

 <br><hr/>

 ### Let Backup our data with minio
-You can follow this docs if you prefer: <a href="https://min.io/docs/minio/kubernetes/upstream/" target="_blank" style="font-size: 20px">Link</a>
+You can follow this docs, if you prefer: <a href="https://min.io/docs/minio/kubernetes/upstream/" target="_blank" style="font-size: 20px">Link</a>

 Create namespace name: minio-dev